quadsurf/react-curriculum/01-introduction-to-react.md

 └─────────────┘     ┗━━━━━━━━━━━━━┛
 ```

-Then the DOM hierarchy is changed to this.
+Then the HTML is changed to this.

 ```html
 <div>